 That’s F-you! money… and it doesn’t take too long to get there.

-Seriously though, this is stuff that makes the financial independence bloggers heads spin.
+Seriously though, this is the stuff that makes the financial independence bloggers’ heads spin.

 They’re accustomed to working with people on fixed salaries who expect maybe getting a 2% raise each year and have to cut their cable subscription, put a halt to Starbucks, sell their car, and so on in order to achieve financial independence.

 As a freelancer / business owner, you have SO much leverage.

-Strategy #3: Cut stupid expenses and and reroute them to automated investments
+Strategy #3: Cut stupid expenses and reroute them to automated investments

 So far I’ve only focused on making more money and sending new revenue toward your financial independence goals.

 …And I’ve taken a few jabs at people who think savings means a minimalist lifestyle devoid of luxury.

 But you’re probably spending money foolishly on stuff you really don’t need.
 Auditing your expenses, both personal and business, and eliminating things is a smart move to make.
-A few months ago I did just this, and found a whopping $2,800 a month in things that I’m paying for that I don’t need.
+I did this and found a whopping $2,800 a month in things that I’m paying for that I don’t need.
 Most of these were business SaaS products that I just wasn’t using and I was able to slash a ton of miscellaneous business and personal expenses.

 I’m not pretending that I now have $2,800 in “free money” each month.
 Instead, I’ve done a dollar-for-dollar rerouting of that money away from American Express and toward Betterment.

 One thing I really like about Betterment, which is great for people who have more predictable income (like employees or people who sell productized retainers), is that you can set up automated deposits.
 Each week, I have $200 going toward my safety net, $200 toward a new house, and $300 into my “Build Wealth” goal.

-The money I was spending is now going pushing me $2,800/month closer to total financial independence.
+The money I was spending is now pushing me $2,800/month closer to total financial independence.
 And this is on top of the consulting and product sale one-offs that I also dump into Betterment.